mwc360/mwc360.github.io/_posts/2022-01-16-Synapse-Optimization-Series-Table-Distributions.md

 # TPC-DS 10x Scale Example
 Now that we have the core concepts, lets look at a closer to real world example with a CTAS (CREATE TABLE AS SELECT) statement.
-> See my [TPC-DS DataGen for Synapse GitHub repo]() for scripts used to create the TPC-DS datasets for Synapse Dedicated Pools.
+> See my [AzureSynapseUtilities Repo](https://github.com/mwc360/AzureSynapseUtilities/tree/main) for scripts used to create the TPC-DS datasets for Synapse Dedicated Pools.

 | Table             |  Row Count  |
 |-------------------|-------------|